t6x/reaver-wps-fork-t6x/README.md

 		-v, --verbose                   Display non-critical warnings (-vv for more) -q, --quiet                     Only display critical messages
 		-K, --pixie-dust                Test Pixie Dust [1] Basic(-S) [2] With E-Once(-S) [3] With PKR
-		-h, --help                      Show help
+		-Z, --no-auto-pass              Not run automatically recover to get the password when the pixiewps retrieves the pin -h, --help                      Show help

 	Advanced Options: